turnerlabs/looker_stack_aws_ec2_tf/README.md

 # What is this?
 ## THIS IS A WIP

-This is the terraform code to create the following Looker architecture.
+This is the terraform code to create the following Looker architecture(assuming all the VPC's / Subnets are already in place).

 ![AWS](images/looker.jpg)